 Norman founded the practice in 1967, and over five decades he has established a sustainable approach to the design of the built environment.
 He believes that the quality of our surroundings affects the quality of our lives, and is driven by his passion for innovation and excellence.
 He is also president of the Norman Foster Foundation, based in Madrid.
 In 1999, he was honoured by The Queen with a life peerage, taking the title Lord Foster of Thames Bank.
 Norman is a keen pilot, enjoys cross-country skiing and cycling.

-Norman Foster was born in Manchester.
-After graduating from Manchester University School of Architecture and City Planning in 1961 he won a Henry Fellowship to Yale University, where he was a fellow of Jonathan Edwards College and gained a Master’s Degree in Architecture.
+Norman Foster is the founder and executive chairman of Foster + Partners, a global studio for architecture, urbanism and design, rooted in sustainability.
+He was born in Manchester, and after graduating in Architecture and City Planning from Manchester University in 1961, he won a Henry Fellowship to Yale University, where he was a fellow of Jonathan Edwards College and gained a Master’s Degree in Architecture.